oracle/python-cx_Oracle/doc/src/user_guide/tuning.rst

       for row in cur.execute("SELECT * FROM very_big_table"):
           print(row)

   Adjust the values as needed for performance, memory and round-trip usage.
+Do not make the sizes unnecessarily large.
 For a large quantity of rows or very "wide" rows on fast networks you may prefer to leave ``prefetchrows`` at its default value of 2.
 Keep ``arraysize`` as big, or bigger than, ``prefetchrows``.

 * If you are fetching a fixed number of rows, start your tuning by setting ``arraysize`` to the number of expected rows, and set ``prefetchrows`` to one